Framework for fluctuating times and counting observables in stochastic excursions: Formalism

 Similarly, let $P[y_A \mid z_B]$ denote the conditional probability that the excursion ends in $y_A$ given that, when it began, it entered region $B$ through $z_B$ (notice that this is now independent of $x_A$).
 It is given by

-where $M:=-\mathbb{W}_B^{-1}$ accounts for the variable time that the system spends in region $B$ [c.f.~Eq.~\eqref{Pt}].
+where $M:=-\mathbb{W}_B^{-1}$ accounts for the variable time that the system spends in region $B$.
 Multiplying Eqs.~\eqref{C_PzBxA} and~\eqref{C_PyAzB} and summing over all states $\ket{z_B}$ yields the probability that an excursion ends in $y_A$ given that it started in $x_A$,

 The quantity in the numerator is precisely $C_{x_A\to y_A}^{-1}$.
 Thus we arrive at